cheminfo-js/equilibrium2/README.md

 # equilibrium2

-This project is abandonned.
+This project is abandoned.
 Refer to [chem-equilibrium](https://github.com/cheminfo-js/chem-equilibrium)